yangle/iheap/README.md

 (b) *updating* the tentative distances of `x`'s neighbors.
-A normal binary heap suffices for (a), but not quite for (b), as the latter calls for both looking up the in-heap index of each neighbor node and modifying elements deep inside the heap with destroying the heap order.
+A normal binary heap suffices for (a), but not quite for (b), as the latter calls for both looking up the in-heap index of each neighbor node and modifying elements deep inside the heap without destroying the heap order.
 These two problems can be solved simultaneously using an indexed heap.

 [dijk]: https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm